The Great Reset & the Fourth Industrial Revolution

 The legs of iron, are much stronger than the bronze of the Greco-Macedonians, yet not as culturally sophisticated or resplendent.
 It would be unusually conspicuous if the Assyrians were missing from the statue, as other major European powers are included as we have investigated.

-Excerpt from an answer to questions asked on Quora: What is the meaning of Daniel chapter 11? and What does the Bible mean about “Queen of the South”?
+Edited excerpt from an answer to questions asked on Quora: What is the meaning of Daniel chapter 11? and What does the Bible mean about “Queen of the South”?

 © Orion Gold 2021 – All rights reserved.
 Permission to copy, use or distribute, if acknowledgement of the original authorship is attributed to orion-gold.com